Member from 2014 to 2024

 Independent review of data (assurance)

-CoST Honduras undertook eight indepedent review processes which evaluated around 100 public infrastructure projects in total, with the most recent reports published in December 2021.
+CoST Honduras undertook eight independent review processes, which evaluated around 100 public infrastructure projects in total, with the most recent reports published in December 2021.

-The first three independent review processes found key issues at the Honduras Road Fund, the government body responsible for maintenance of Honduras’s road network.
-Recommendations from these independent reviews led to concrete actions by the Government of Honduras which ultimately shut down the Road Fund for a lack of transparency and created a new, transparent body in its place.
+The first three independent review processes identified key issues at the Honduras Road Fund, the government body responsible for maintaining Honduras’s road network.
+Recommendations from these independent reviews led to concrete actions by the Government of Honduras, which ultimately shut down the Road Fund for a lack of transparency and created a new, transparent body in its place.

 Social accountability